All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will shortages affect the compounding pharmacy supply too?

 Compounding pharmacy supply is largely independent of brand-name supply chains.
-However, extreme demand or raw ingredient shortages could theoretically affect compounding pharmacies as well.
+But extreme demand or raw ingredient shortages could theoretically affect compounding pharmacies as well.
 Working with a provider that has relationships with multiple pharmacies provides additional security.

 Should I try to get both brand-name and compounded prescriptions as backup?